LucasDelfino92/morrowindsharp/mwtools.md

 # SAVE REPAIRING

-When uninstalling mods frmo a save, it is a good practice to repair your saves using WryeMash.
+When uninstalling mods from a save, it is a good practice to repair it using WryeMash.
 WryeMash may not fully repair your saves, but it is certainly better than nothing.

 - After uninstalling a plugin, launch Mod Organizer 2.
 - Select the save which relied on a plugin you've uninstalled.
 You will get a message saying that the currently selected master files and plugins do not match the ones used by your save game.
 Continue anyways by clicking **Yes**.
 Once in-game, save your game in a new slot.
 Exit the game afterwards.
 This step is necessary to allow WryeMash to fix your save.